Parowan, Utah

 Parowan (/ˈpærəwɑːn/ PARR-ə-wahn) is a city in and the county seat of Iron County, Utah, United States.
-The population was 2,790 at the 2010 census, and in 2018 the estimated population was 3,100.
+The population was 2,996 at the 2020 census.

 Parowan became the first incorporated city in Iron County in 1851.
 A fort that had been constructed on the east side of Center Creek the previous year was an initial hub in the development of ironworks in the region.
 Parowan served as the agricultural support base for the local iron industry, whose blast furnace was located in nearby Cedar City.
 Eventually, the ironworks were decommissioned.

 Despite occasional successes, the mission failed to produce a consistent and sustained supply of pig iron.
 By 1858, most of the area's mining operations had ceased due to disappointing yields.
 Today, the area's chief industries are recreation and tourism.